AlexMekkering/Arch-Linux/docs/using-rsync.md

 rsync -ahW --info=progress2,flist0,name,remove,stats --bwlimit=81920 --delete <folder1> [<folder2> [<folder3> [...]]] server::storage
 ```

-In which the options are chosen as follows (please also see [rsync's man pages](https://linux.die.net/man/1/rsync):
+In which the options are chosen as follows (please also see [rsync's man pages]):

 | option | purpose |
 | --- | --- |